johndeu/ams-rocks/README.md

     ```

 1. You should see next start up with a "ready" started server on http://localhost:3000
-1. At this point, I like to rename the terminal to Next.js so I know what it is.
+1. At this point, I like to rename the terminal to "Next dev"" so I know what it is.

 1. Open a second VS code bash terminal instance, change directory to the /api folder

     Run the following command to launch the API functions application.
 This is an Azure Functions project.

     ``` bash
-    npm run start-api
+    npm run start
     ```
 1. Rename this terminal window to be "API" or "Functions"

 1. You should see Azure Functions app start up successfully and list the available functions in the console.
 Look for hello: [GET,POST] http://localhost:7071/api/hello for example.
 You can click this and see a response JSON message to make sure it is working.
 1. You should now be able to navigate to http://localhost:3000, and the Functions app should be available on http://localhost:7071/api.
 You can test it by hitting the "hello" function on http://localhost:7071/api/hello
+1. Each function has a **.http** file that you can use to setup and test the function while building it out.
+This acts as a simple REST API query tool for GET, PUT, etc. You need the **REST Client** extension to use this feature in VS Code.
 1. Finally, we will start up the Azure Static Web site emulator, which will create a proxy to the web site and API on port 4280.
    Open a 3rd Bash terminal, change to the root directory and start the proxy: